CP1404/Practicals/prac_06/README.md

 -   then write the menu and put it all together.
     (Do not start with the menu.)

-Remember to use the class\'s functionality - don\'t rewrite anything you\'ve already got.
+Remember to use the class's functionality - don't rewrite anything you've already got.

 Do you remember how to construct a simple menu-driven program?
 If not, it's very important that you revise earlier lectures and practicals.
 You will need to import the car module, create a Car object, and use appropriate methods on that object.

-> Let\'s drive!
+> Let's drive!
 >
 > Enter your car name: The bomb
 >